Open Content Program

 - Inscription Recto, in plate, below image right corner: Drawn & Eng d [superscript] by I.R. & G. Cruickshank In plate, bottom margin center: Tom, Jerry, and Logic making the most of an Evening at Vauxhall [flourish].
 In plate, bottom edge center: Pub d [superscript] by Sherwood, Neely and Jones, July 2, 1821.
 Verso: none

-- Provenance With The Philadelphia Print Shop, Ltd.; Catherine H. Collins, Birmingham, AL; to the Art Fund, Inc. at the Birmingham Museum of Art, by bequest
+- Provenance Dealer The Philadelphia Print Shop, Ltd., Pennsylvania; purchased by Catherine Hammond Collins (1922-1998), Birmingham, Alabama, 1992; by bequest to the Art Fund, Inc. at the Birmingham Museum of Art, Alabama, 1998